healyr4/Gaze-Tracking-DNN/README.md

 # Gaze-Tracking-DNN
-Creatign a DNN model to predict gaze
+Creating a DNN model to predict gaze